 The rating is determined at the level of the borrower / groups with similar credit risks.
 Any updated or new credit information or assessments are included in the credit system constantly and periodically.
-In addition, information about the creditworthiness of the borrower / groups with similar credit risks is also updated periodically from other sources such as financial statements and other published financial and non-financial statements.
+In addition, information about the creditworthiness of the borrower / groups with

+Translation of consolidated financial statements originally issued in Arabic similar credit risks is also updated periodically from other sources such as financial statements and other published financial and non-financial statements.